 Used for woodworking, home improvement, and upholstery, staples are a great alternative to glue, nails, and screws—especially on material prone to splitting.
+A staple gun is an indispensable item in the art studio, used for everything from stretching canvas to hanging photo backdrops.
 Staple guns come in many styles: manual guns are handheld, spring-loaded devices that fire staples when their levers are depressed; pneumatic guns use air pressure to fire heavier-gauge staples; electric staple guns use either a battery or plug to apply staples with the pull of a trigger.
 Pneumatic guns tend to be the most powerful, but require an air compressor to work.
 For light-duty projects, a manual or electric gun may be the answer.
 Staple thickness is measured in gauge: the lower the gauge, the thicker the staple.
 Many staple guns can apply brackets and straight pins too.
 Browse our roundup of the best models below.

-This air-powered staple gun is compatible with narrow crown staples and can fit 100 units in its magazine.
+This air-powered staple gun is compatible with narrow crown staples and can fit 100 of them in its magazine.
 Narrow crown staples serve the same purpose as regular staples but are thinner and longer, so they penetrate deeper and are less noticeable.
 The oil-free engine requires no regular maintenance and eliminates the risk of oil stains.
-The low-nail lockout prevents dry firing, and the ultra-quiet rear exhaust directs air away from the user and project.
-Easily store and transport this tool via its sturdy carrying case that comes included.
+The low-nail lockout prevents dry firing, and the ultra-quiet rear exhaust directs air away from the user and the project.
+And the stapler’s Dial-a-Depth control ensures precise countersinking.
+Easily store and transport this tool in a sturdy carrying case that comes included.